Experience Makes All The Difference

 13. Pay Court-Ordered Attorney Fees

 It is normal for the court to order one spouse to pay the other spouse’s attorney fees once the divorce is finalized.
-There can be serious consequences if there is failure to pay court-order attorney fees, including jail time.
+There can be serious consequences if there is a failure to pay court-order attorney fees, including jail time.

 14. Design a Joint Parenting Arrangement Wisely

-After divorce, it is common for the custodial parent – the parent the child spends more than half the year with – to claim the child as a dependent for tax purposes.
-However, the non-custodial parent may claim the child as a dependent if he or she provided half of the child support.
 Claiming a child on taxes can be beneficial to the filer.
 It is crucial that you and your spouse sort out an agreement regarding who will claim the child as a dependent upon divorce.
 If you enter into a joint custody agreement, it is reasonable to alternate the dependent deduction on a yearly basis.

 15. When in Doubt, Seek a Professional — Or It May Cost You